Nebo15/sage/README.md

 - Ease to write circuit breakers;
 - Code that is clean and easy to test;
 - Low cost of integration in existing code base and low performance overhead;
+- Ability to don't lock the database for long running transactions;
 - Extensibility - write your own handler for critical errors or metric collector to measure how much time each step took.

 ## Rationale

 Lot's of applications I've seen face a common task - interaction with other API's to offload some work to third-party SaaS products or micro-services.
 Also, sometimes you simply need to interact with more than one database.

 In those cases you can't get transaction isolation that we all are used to thanks to RDBMS.
 When failing in the middle of transaction now it's the developer responsibility to make sure we cleaned out all side effects to don't leave application in inconsistent state.

 Consider following pseudo-code: